 The NBA Raptors have become one of the main forces propping up Basketball Canada.
 This organization has become so inbred with the US pro game that it is hard to see where one finishes and the other starts.
-Its national team barely exists except on an ad hoc basis.
+The national team barely exists except on an ad hoc basis.
 It has no programme to speak of to develop the sport amongst the youth at the grassroots basis, apart from the allure of the NBA and the Toronto Raptors that it has taken to calling “Canada’s team.”
-Promising Canadian high school youth are encouraged to go “down South” to learn the game in NCAA schools.
+Promising Canadian high school youth are encouraged to go “down South” to learn the game and develop their skills in NCAA schools.

 In 2004 the governing sport body fired Canadian Jay Triano as coach of the Canadian Senior Men’s’ National Team which he had guided since 1998, allegedly because he would not give up his position as an assistant coach with the Toronto Raptors and take the job on a full-time basis.
 The treatment of this experienced coach is said to be one of the factors (though, to be fair, not the only one) that led Mr Nash, who apart from winning the NBA’s Most Valuable Player in May 2005, Canada’s athlete of the year award in 2005, and being an odds-on favourite to win the MVP award for a second successive year this season is an exemplary sportsman, to retire from playing for Canada.